-The Zebra X-701 is a relatively new (released in 2018) addition to the Zebra family of rugged pens.
-It’s the first “X” pen Zebra has released and it’s the fourth addition to the top-tier “7” line of Zebra’s Steel Series.
+Having been released in 2018, the X-701 is a relatively new addition to Zebra’s family of rugged pens.
+It’s the first “X” pen Zebra has released and it was the fourth addition to the top-tier “7” line of Zebra’s Steel Series.

-The X-701 was highly awaited by fans of “everyday carry” pens but it faced problems shortly after it’s August 2018 release.
+The X-701 was highly awaited by fans of “everyday carry” pens but it faced problems shortly after its August 2018 release.
 The pen was in very short supply initially and only sold directly from Zebra, where it sold out.

 Zebra X-701 Ballpoint Information

 |Country of Origin

 |Length Capped / Retracted (cm)